West Indies women's cricket team in Australia in 2014–15

 West Indies women's cricket team toured Australia from 21 October 2014 to 18 November 2014.
 The tour included a series of four Twenty20 Internationals and four One Day Internationals.
 The first three ODI matches were a part of the 2014–16 ICC Women's Championship.
+Australia women won both series 4–0.
 West Indian women also played two T20 matches against Cricket Australia Women's XI.